SFCC is open.

 Regardless of whether you are automatically enrolled, and regardless of whether you have set your preferences in the past, you can always customize your notification methods again.
 Visit www.sfcc.edu/sfcc_alert, sign in with your SFCC email address, and make your selection.

-When a snow delay or closure occurs, SFCC makes every effort get a notification out by 6 a.m. or as soon as possible, depending on the timing of the weather circumstances.
+When a snow delay or closure occurs, SFCC makes every effort get notification out as soon as possible, depending on the timing of the weather circumstances.

-In addition to SFCC Alert, you can also find out about an SFCC delay or closure through the following methods, which are listed in order of reliability:
+In addition to SFCC Alert, you can also find out about an SFCC delay or closure through the following methods:

 - Visit www.sfcc.edu, and see a notification on the home page